-Description One and a half storey semi detached house.
-Accommodation Crowned File and Accommodation Ground Floor: Lounge, Kitchen, Bedroom 1 and Bathroom with w.c.
-First/Attic Floor: Bedroom 2 and Bedroom 3.
-One as intermed floor care to 23 00 2 11 1 Gross internal floor area (m2) 86m2 or thereby.
-Neighbourhood and location The property is situated in the village of Rhonehouse.
-The main shopping, social and educational amenities for the area are provided in the neighbouring town of Castle Douglas.
-Age It it is estimated that the property was constructed in the late 1800s.
+Description Single storey detached cottage.
+Accommodation Ground Floor: Lounge, Sun Room, Kitchen/Dining Room, Utility Room, Bedroom 1, Bedroom 2, Bedroom 3, Bathroom with w.c and Cloakroom with w.c.
+Gross internal floor area (m2) 155m2 or thereby.
+Neighbourhood and location The property is situated in a rural location.
+The main shopping, social and educational amenities for the area are provided in the neighbouring towns of Kirkcudbright and Castle Douglas.
+Adjoining land is in agricultural use.
+Age It is understood that the property was converted to residential use and extended in 1985.
 Weather Dry and sunny.
-Chimney stacks Visually inspected with the sid of hipsculars where Chilling Stacks Visually inspected with the aid of binoculars where appropriate.
-There are two chimneys of stone pointed construction with clay pots.
-One of the chimneys is shared with the next door house.
+Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+There are two chimneys of brick roughcast construction with lead flashings, concrete copings and clay pots.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The main roof is slated to the front pitch, and laid in clay Rosemary tiles at the rear.
-The rear dormer has a flat felt covered roof (not viewed), and there is also a flat felt covered roof over the kitchen extension.
-Access into the front eaves void was gained through a wall opening in a storage cupboard.
+The roofs are pitched and slated with stone ridging and hips.
+It is understood that a middle section of roof to the rear was formerly flat, although the new pitched roof has been formed above this.
+Access into the attic roof space is gained through a ceiling hatch in the utility room.
+The roof void was inspected on a head and shoulders basis only, from the extent visible from the ceiling hatch without being entered, and most parts of the roof void were not accessed or inspected.
 The roof is of timber frame construction overlaid with sarkingboard, and there is a felt membrane beneath the slates.
-The loft is insulated above the flat ceilings only.
+Where seen, the attic is insulated above the ceilings.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The rainwater fittings are formed in a mix of cast iron and PVC.
+The gutters and downpipes are formed in PVC.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of solid stone construction which are pointed externally, and the rear and gable elevations have been painted.
-The walls of the kitchen extension are of cavity brick construction which are pointed and painted externally.
-The timber framed walls to the dormer are clad with timber externally.
+The main walls are of solid stone and part brick construction which are roughcast externally, and the walls of the extended parts of the building are of cavity block construction which are also roughcast.